Parameterized Approaches to Orthogonal Compaction: Basic Definitions

-\paragraph{Turn-regular orthogonal representations.} Let $H$ be a planar orthogonal representation.
-For the purpose of the \textsc{OC} problem, and without loss of generality, we always assume that each bend in $H$ is replaced by a degree-2 vertex.
-Let $f$ be a face of a planar orthogonal representation~$H$ and assume that the boundary of $f$ is traversed counterclockwise (resp. clockwise) if $f$ is internal (resp. external).
+\paragraph{Turn-regular orthogonal representations} Let $H$ be a planar orthogonal representation.
+For the purpose of the \textsc{OC} problem, and without loss of generality, we always assume that each bend in $H$ is replaced by a degree-2 vertex, i.e., $H$ is a \emph{rectilinear representation} (each edge is either a horizontal or a vertical segment).
+Let $f$ be a face of~$H$ and assume that the boundary of $f$ is traversed counterclockwise (resp. clockwise) if $f$ is internal (resp. external).
 Let $u$ and $v$ be two reflex vertices of $f$.
 Let $\rot(u,v)$ be the number of convex corners minus the number of reflex corners encountered while traversing the boundary of $f$ from $u$ (included) to $v$ (excluded); a reflex vertex of degree one is counted like two reflex vertices.
 We say that $u$ and $v$ is a pair of \emph{kitty corners} of~$f$ if $\rot(u,v)=2$ or $\rot(v,u)=2$.
 A vertex is a kitty corner if it is part of a pair of kitty corners.
 A face $f$ of $H$ is \emph{turn-regular} if it does not contain a pair of kitty corners.
 The representation~$H$ is \emph{turn-regular} if all faces are turn-regular.